mozilla/pdf.js/README.md

 + [examples/helloworld/](https://github.com/mozilla/pdf.js/blob/master/examples/helloworld/)

 More examples can be found in the examples folder.
-Some of them are using the pdfjs-dist package, which can be built and installed in this repo directory via `gulp dist-install` command.
+Some of them are using the **pdfjs-dist** package, which can be built and installed in this repo directory via `gulp dist-install` command.

-For an introduction to the PDF.js code, check out the presentation by our contributor Julian Viereck:
+For an introduction to the **PDF.js** code, check out the presentation by our contributor **Julian Viereck**:

 + http://www.youtube.com/watch?v=Iv15UY-4Fg8